 The most common reason for moisture in a basement is water in the soil coming into your home in one capacity or another.

-Standing groundwater and water that is not being drained away from the house is another culprit.
+Standing groundwater and water that is not being drained away from the house’s subsurface drainage system is another culprit.
 Water will find its way into the house through cracks and other means if it isn’t drained away from the house properly.
 This can also happen if the water table in your area is high from excessive rain.

 Moisture from the air outside

-In the summer, you may open your windows to get a nice breeze crossing through to save money on air conditioning.
-But bringing in outside air can add more water vapors to the overall house and especially the basement.
+In the summer, you may open your windows to get a nice breeze of humid air crossing through to save money on air conditioning.
+But bringing in outside moist air can add more water vapors to the overall house and especially the basement.

-What are the signs of a wet basement?
+What are the signs of a damp basement?

-Some of the signs of a wet basement are:
+Some of the signs of a damp basement are:

 Mold and mildew on the walls and floors